benjum/UCLA-23W-DH140/README.md

 The course materials will consist primarily of Jupyter Notebooks and online readings.
 The only technology requirement on your part is access to a web browser.

-**Canvas:**
+**BruinLearn:**

-* Assignment submissions and discussions will take place on the Canvas course site, accessible at [bruinlearn.ucla.edu](https://bruinlearn.ucla.edu).
+* Assignment submissions and discussions will take place on the BruinLearn course site, accessible at [bruinlearn.ucla.edu](https://bruinlearn.ucla.edu).

 **Jupyter Notebooks:**

 * All class notebooks will accessible through the Jupyter module on our BruinLearn course site.
 This module will allow you to access a JupyterHub that has Python and all required packages already installed.
 * You are, of course, also welcome to download notebooks to your own computer and install everything locally -- as a back-up, all in-class notebooks will also be stored on the web at [this GitHub repository](https://github.com/benjum/UCLA-23W-DH140).
-  * Do note that you will still need to access and submit all assignment notebooks via the JupyterHub instance linked in our Canvas modules.
+  * Do note that you will still need to access and submit all assignment notebooks via the JupyterHub instance linked in our BruinLearn Jupyter Module.

 **Online Readings:**